-Course Syllabus

-Jump to Today

 Advanced Professional Practice

-Seminar Spring 2018
+Seminar Spring 2020

 Graduate School of Architecture Planning and Preservation

 Columbia University

 By Adjunct Professor Robert F. Herrmann

 Robert F. Herrmann

-PARTNER OF MENAKER & HERRMANN LLP 10 East 40th Street New York, NY 10016 Phone: (212) 545-1900 rherrmann@mhjur.com www.mhjur.com
+PRINCIPAL OF OFFIT KURMAN, P.A.
+10 East 40th Street New York, NY 10016 Phone: (212) 545-1984

+rherrmann@offitkurman.com

+www.offitkurman.com

 Summary

 Below is a summary of the content of each class as planned for this Spring semester.
 Also included is a list of confirmed guests.

-Guest speakers include: Lise Anne Couture from Asymptote Architecture; Vishaan Chakrabarti from PAU; LeAnn Shelton, Director of Business and Legal Affairs, Rockwell Group; Susan Strauss, consultant to architecture firms and formerly an Associate Partner at Ennead Architects; Rosa Maria Colina, Vice President, Design and Construction of Related Companies; and Jennifer Stone, Partner and Kurt Glauber, Senior Associate, Robert A.M.
-Stern Architects.
-Construction team members from Yale University and Related Companies will bring their real life experiences involving recent construction projects to the classroom.
+Guest speakers include: Lise Anne Couture from Asymptote Architecture; LeAnn Shelton, Director of Business and Legal Affairs, Rockwell Group; Susan Strauss, consultant to architecture firms and formerly an Associate Partner at Ennead Architects; Rosa Maria Colina, Vice President, Design and Construction of Related Companies; Jennifer Stone, Partner and Kurt Glauber, Senior Associate, Robert A.M.
+Stern Architects, Marc Leff, Partner at Deborah Berke Partners Architects LLP and Brian Kenet, Senior Advisor, Architecture and & Engineering Industry Group at Anchin Block & Anchin.

-The class will be led by Robert F. Herrmann, partner at the law firm Menaker and Herrmann LLP and lead author of Law for Architects: What You Need to Know published by W.W.
+The class will be led by Robert F. Herrmann, partner at the law firm Offit Kurman, P.A and lead author of Law for Architects: What You Need to Know published by W.W.
 Norton in 2012.

 The class will investigate a range of design, legal and construction problems.
 A number of the classes will involve students assuming the roles of the various parties involved in the construction process.

 Dates of the classes and content are subject to change.

-Class 1: January 18, 2018

-Agreement and Fees - Owner/Architect With Hope Plasha, Attorney at Patterson Belknap & Webb project with a list of issues that the architect and owner will want to address in an agreement.
+Class 1: January 23, 2020 Agreement and Fees: Owner/Architect With Hope Plasha, Attorney at Patterson Belknap & Webb Students will be given a one-page description of a hypothetical mixed use residential/commercial tower project with a list of issues that the architect and owner will want to address in an agreement.
 They will also get a standard AIA B101 agreement between owner and architect which contain the provisions the owner and architect will negotiate.
 Using a debate format, the class will discuss and review the issues with the goal of negotiating an agreement on selected topics.
 The goal would be for the students to develop a better understanding of the issues that often come up in a negotiation and hopefully some understanding of ways to compromise and minimize risks in order to reach a resolution and a signed contract.